Well Furlong Art and Theatre logo & link to home page

 The doubters say that the man who wrote those works would have made sure that his daughters were literate, and there is some evidence that they were not.
 The problem is that we judge the attitudes of a Tudor man by the standards of today.
 The daughters of gentlemen, as opposed to those of the nobility, were not generally educated then.

 I find the argument amusing that only a nobleman could have depicted court life so accurately.
-How do we know that the depiction of court life in the plays is accurate?
-Are we all Tudor nobility?
 Furthermore Shakespeare's group of players performed at court regularly, and even though they were treated as servants, they would observe and also be told about life in court by the servants with whom they ate and drank.
 The treatment of the players in Hamlet is probably an accurate picture of the relationship.

 Links